lchen2792/AnimalAdoptionSystem/README.md

 ### Documentation:
 - All APIs have been tested and documented in Postman.
-- All RESTful APIs have been documented using OPEN API and Swagger.
+- All RESTful APIs have been documented using Open API and Swagger.

 ## Tech Stack
 ![TechStack](https://github.com/lchen2792/AnimalAdoptionSystem/assets/79290606/d2beb9d8-fac6-4ecc-98e0-e733b3c1a6b4)